bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise5.md

 ??? cmd "Solution"

-    1. Navigate to the Incident blade in Sentinel, located in the `Threat management` section.
-You should see an incident created by our Scheduled Query rule.
-You might have multiple, should you have run the previous script multiple times.
-Clicking on any of them will bring out the incident overview to your right.
-Click on the `View full details` button.
+    1. Navigate to the Incident blade in Sentinel, located in the **Threat management** section.
+Depending on your overall pace/timing, you might see an Incident created by our Log Analytics rule before we added its automation to it.
+We are not interested in this one, as it does not have our tasks!
+Check the **Created time** to see if it´s an older incident or not.
+Select the newest on by clicking it.
+That will bring out the incident overview to your right.
+Click on the **View full details** button.

         ![](../img/placeholder.png ""){: class="w600" }

-        ??? note "No incident visible?"
+        ??? note "No incident from our re-test visible?"

             Remember that at least 5 minutes need to pass between your action and the run the Scheduled Query rule for it to be able to find the events.